hazwf/PortfolioProjects/Airline Reviews Analysis/README.md

 ## Data Collection using Web Scraping

-This project features a Python script for web scraping, which retrieves data from a website containing country codes, states, and their corresponding countries.
-The scraped data is then imported into Microsoft Excel, where it is used to clean and standardize information related to airline routes.
+This project includes a Python script for web scraping that extracts data from a website containing country codes, states, and their corresponding countries.
+The scraped data is then exported to a CSV file, which serves as a reference for the existing airline review dataset, allowing for the standardization of data.

 ## Data Cleaning